mokdevel/DarcMods/DarcChopper/docs/P_WP_COMMANDS.md

 ## Internal commands
 * WP_UNDEFINED : Do not use
 * WP_LAND : Order chopper to do landing sequence
-* WP_HOVER : Hover at a certain altitude
-* WP_GET_OUT : Order AI to get out from the chopper
-* WP_HOVER_UP : Does the action and goes to HOVER state
 * WP_M_TESTING : Just for testing

 # Behaviour